the-turing-way/the-turing-way/book/content/credit/credit.md

 - To distinguish yourself from others with the same or a similar name;
 - To enable others to find all your outputs/related outputs so they can use and cite them
 - All your outputs will remain linked to your unique identifier even if you change your name or your institute.
 This way, you only have to enter the information once.
-- To access or sign up to services that utilise ORCID, e.g. publisher requirements, funding management portals (ResearchFish), the CRIS (current research information system) system at your institute, the [Zenodo](https://zenodo.org/) repository, etc.
+- To access or sign up to services that utilise ORCID, such as publisher requirements, funding management portals (ResearchFish), and the CRIS (current research information system) system at your institute, like the [Zenodo](https://zenodo.org/) repository.
 - You can add your ORCID to your CV/resume so that anyone can have a look at all your research outputs.

 ### How do you get an ORCID?